 Chater was chained up in a shed and left without food or water for a number of days whilst they deliberated whether he should simply be punished by mutilation or killed?
 Eventually, it was decided that he should die also and taken to Lady Holte Park he was thrown down a well and had rocks dropped on him until he was dead.

-In the village of Gouldhurst a militia commanded by George Sturt, a retired soldier was formed determined to wrest control back from the smugglers.
+In the village of Gouldhurst a militia was formed under the command of George Sturt, a retired soldier, determined to wrest control back from the smugglers.
 This was a direct challenge to the Hawkhurst Gang in whose territory the village lay and in particular Thomas Kingsmill, one of its leaders and a native of Gouldhurst.

-When the militia did not disband Kingsmill proved as good as his word turning up at the appointed time with his gang their numbers bolstered by any number of common thieves and malcontents hoping to share in the booty.
+When the militia did not disband Kingsmill proved as good as his word turning up at the appointed time with the Hawkhurst Gang their numbers bolstered by any number of common thieves and malcontents hoping to share in the booty.

-But the Gouldhurst militia did not flee as Kingsmill expected but instead took up position in and around the local church and as the gang approached heavily armed with many stripped to the waist displaying their scars and tattoos in a deliberate act of bravado and intimidation they let loose a volley of musket fire - as the smoke cleared several men could be seen upon the ground dead and dying among them Kingsmill’s brother lay dead along with several others.
+But the Gouldhurst militia did not flee as Kingsmill as expected but instead took up position in and around the local church and as the gang approached many stripped to the waist and making a great deal of noise they let loose a volley of musket fire.
+As the smoke cleared Kingsmill’s brother lay dead along with several others.

 A further brief exchange of gunfire and some hand-to-hand fighting followed before those who had turned up for easy pickings began to flee causing panic, especially when the shout went up that troops were on the way.